raspberrypilearning/coder-html-css-lessons/Lesson-3/lesson-plan-3.md

 **All students are able to**

-- search for appropriate images online and save them.
+- search for appropriate images online and save them
+- add an image to a webpage using html

 **Most students are able to:**

+- understand that not all images online are free to use
+- add multiple images to a webpage with html and be able to resize them

 **Some students are able to:**

+- explain the difference between copyright and creative commons
+- embed media from other sources using `<iframe>`